Montgomery Water Quality at a Glance

 Disinfection Byproduct Concerns

-- Haloacetic Acids (HAA9): Detected at 27.0 ppb, which is 451 times above the health guideline of 0.06 ppb, representing one of the most concerning contamination levels in the United States for this group of cancer-causing chemicals.
+- Haloacetic Acids (HAA9): Detected at 27.0 ppb — 451 times above the EWG health guideline of 0.06 ppb.
+While Montgomery meets the EPA’s legal limit of 60 ppb for HAA5, the gap between the regulatory limit and health-based guidelines is striking, and represents one of the most concerning contamination ratios in the U.S. for this group of cancer-linked chemicals.

-- Individual Trihalomethanes: Multiple specific compounds including bromodichloromethane (10x above guidelines), chloroform (3.2x above), and dibromochloromethane (2.7x above) all contribute to elevated cancer risk.
+- Individual Trihalomethane Compounds: Bromodichloromethane (10x above EWG guidelines), chloroform (3.2x above), and dibromochloromethane (2.7x above) each contribute independently to elevated cancer risk.
+These compounds also concentrate in shower steam, meaning inhalation exposure supplements ingestion risk.

 PFAS and Emerging Contaminants